google-deepmind/alphafold/README.md

 1. Download genetic databases and model parameters:

-    *   Install `aria2c` (on most Linux distributions it is available via the package manager).
+    *   Install `aria2c`.
+On most Linux distributions it is available via the package manager as the `aria2` package (on Debian-based distributions this can be installed by running `sudo apt install aria2`).

     *   Please use the script `scripts/download_all_data.sh` to download and set up full databases.
 This may take substantial time (download size is